-Investigators at home of gymnastics coach tied to Nassar
+Investigators search home, gym of coach tied to Nassar

 Geddert has insisted he had “zero knowledge” of Nassar’s crimes, although some gymnasts said he was physically abusive and forced them to see Nassar.

+During Nassar’s sentencing, a woman said Geddert was aware in the late 1990s that Nassar had performed an “inappropriate procedure” on her when she was 16, and her mother and Geddert agreed that Nassar would not treat her in private again.
+A prosecutor read that accuser’s anonymous statement in court.

-Geddert was suspended by USA Gymnastics.
+Geddert was suspended by USA Gymnastics during the Nassar scandal.
 He told families in 2018 that he was retiring and transferring management of Twistars to his wife.